 14 units in elective courses (artistic, film, digital print/workflow, lighting and special topics).

 This program can be completed partially online and partially in-class.
-For online classes, all assignments, discussion posts, and tests can be completed online and submitted through Blackboard, our online learning platform.
+For online classes, all assignments, discussion posts, and tests can be completed online and submitted through Canvas, our online learning platform.

-The link for UC San Diego Extension’s Blackboard is: https://ucsdextension.blackboard.com/
+The link for UC San Diego Extension’s Canvas is: https://extensioncanvas.ucsd.edu/

 Yes.
 Our programs are designed to be working-student friendly and most of our students are working professionals.
 The courses vary between two and three units, which amount to approximately 18-20 hours of class time for a two unit course and 27-30 hours of class time for a three unit course.